ai4os/ai4-docs/source/reference/dashboard.rst

 ^^^^^^^^^^^^^^^

 The Modules catalog is a set of AI models designed to perform given AI tasks (eg. image classification).
-The catalog shows both models developed specifically for AI4OS, as well as :doc:`external model catalogs </howtos/deploy/external>` that have been integrated to make them deployable in the AI4OS.
+The catalog shows both models developed specifically for the platform, as well as :doc:`external model catalogs </howtos/deploy/external>` that have been integrated to make them deployable in the platform.

 You can use filters to quickly find the module you want.
 We provide filtering by: